What is a jellyfish sting?

-People may come into contact with the nematocysts of a jellyfish when they are swimming in the ocean or walking on the beach.
-This contact can cause the venom from the nematocysts to be injected into the body.
-More than 150 million jellyfish stings happen in the world each year.
+You may come into contact with the nematocysts of a jellyfish when you’re swimming in the ocean or walking on the beach.
+This contact can cause a jellyfish to inject its venom from the nematocysts into your body.
+The venom affects your skin and can also enter your bloodstream.

-Depending on the type of jellyfish and how much of the skin touches the venom, the sting can cause pain or other serious health problems.
+Depending on the type of jellyfish and how much of your skin touches the venom, the sting can cause pain or other serious health problems.
 Some jellyfish stings can be life-threatening.
-It is important to get medical help if you have severe symptoms after a jellyfish sting.
+It’s important to get medical help if you have severe symptoms after a jellyfish sting.

 Management and Treatment

-- Use tweezers to remove any tentacles you see in your skin.
+- Using tweezers or gloved hands, remove any tentacles you see in your skin.

-- To help reduce the pain, apply calamine lotion or hydrocortisone cream.
+- To help reduce the pain, you can put calamine lotion or hydrocortisone cream on a jellyfish sting.
 You can also use an ice pack or hot water to help with the pain and swelling.

-People can be stung by a jellyfish any time they are in or near the ocean.
+A jellyfish can sting you anytime they’re in or near the ocean, like on the beach.
 To reduce your risk of being stung:

 - Ask lifeguards or park rangers if any jellyfish are present around your beach.
 (Some beaches post a warning flag when jellyfish are reported.)

-- Never touch a jellyfish that has washed up on shore.
+- Never touch a jellyfish that’s washed up on shore.
 Dead jellyfish still have venom in their tentacles that can sting on contact.